Dodgers vs. Mets Player Props Betting Odds

-Player prop bet options for Francisco Lindor, Mookie Betts and others are listed when the New York Mets host the Los Angeles Dodgers at Citi Field on Saturday (at 7:15 PM ET).
+Player prop betting options for Francisco Lindor, Mookie Betts and others are available in the New York Mets-Los Angeles Dodgers matchup at Citi Field on Sunday, starting at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!